schwinge/AWS-Fargate/README.md

 # AWS-Beanstalk

-:candy:tale old, sky tall, stop by stop, up grow the beanstalk :lollipop:
+:candy:tale old, sky tall, from pole to pole, up grow the beanstalk :lollipop: